Adaptive Clustering Using Kernel Density Estimators: Introduction

-The rest of this paper is organized as follows: In Section \ref{sec-prelim} we recall the key concepts of \cite{Steinwart15a}, and in Section \ref{sec:smg} we introduce and analyze the new generic algorithm.
-Section \ref{sec:kde} then presents key uncertain guarantees for level sets generated by kernel density estimators, and Section \ref{sec:algo} contains finite sample bounds as well as consistency results, rates of convergence, and an adaptive data-driven strategy for chosing the kernel bandwidth.
+The rest of this paper is organized as follows: In Section \ref{sec-prelim} we briefly recall the key concepts of \cite{Steinwart15a}.
+In Section \ref{sec:smg} we first introduce the new regularity assumptions mentioned in \emph{i)}.
+We then introduce and analyze the new generic cluster algorithm as described in \emph{ii)}.
+Moreover, the recursive approach described in \emph{iii)} is analyzed in detail.
+Section \ref{sec:kde} then presents key uncertain guarantees for level sets generated by KDEs, and Section \ref{sec:algo} contains the material mentioned in \emph{iv)}, namely finite sample bounds as well as consistency results, rates of convergence, and an adaptive data-driven strategy for choosing the kernel bandwidth.
+In Section \ref{sec:comparison} we present a detailed comparison to the most closely related articles \cite{ChDaKpLu14a} and \cite{WaLuRi19a} on cluster tree estimation, and in Section \ref{sec:experiments} a couple of experiments on artificial data sets are reported.
 All proofs can be found in Section \ref{sec:proofs}.